X

 • Our very fast connection is only intended for cluster data.
 We cannot host your server or database on the internet.

-• Our internal network is extremely fast, especially between nodes--storage is the slowest component.
+• Our internal network is extremely fast, especially between nodes.

 Software